St Edmund's College Boat Club

 St Edmund's College Boat Club (SECBC) is the boat club for members of St Edmund's College, Cambridge, England.
 St Edmund's College is a constituent college of the University of Cambridge in England.
-The boat club has had considerable success in recent years, for which its men's first boat (M1) has continually bumped in both Lent and May Bumps races.

-SECBC was founded in the 1970s and uses the Cambridge '99 RC boathouse for training and storing its boats.
+SECBC was founded in the 1969 and uses the Cambridge '99 RC boathouse for training and storing its boats.

+History

+On 26 October 1969 a college alumni Bernard Buckley wrote to the David Cruttenden, the President of Cambridge University Boat Club and permission was granted to form a new boat club.

+In recent years, the boat club's men's first boat (M1) has bumped in both Lent Bumps and May Bumps races.

+Since 1993, the club has provided multiple rowers for The Boat Race, three rowers appeared in The Boat Race 1993 and many have rowed in the race since.

+Honours

+Boat Race representatives

+The following rowers were part of the rowing club at the time of their participation in The Boat Race.